Lums Pond State Park

 Here are some of Delaware’s top spots for fall foliage.
 And remember, they’re also great places to visit any time of year!

--- Fall sightseers traditionally flock to Delaware's country roads that wind their way through Chateau Country in the northern part of the state, home to such year-round attractions as Winterthur Museum, Garden and Library, Hagley Museum and Library and Nemours Mansion and Gardens, where Delaware’s fall foliage enjoys a regal setting.
+-- Fall sightseers traditionally flock to Delaware's country roads that wind their way through Chateau Country in the northern part of the state, home to such year-round attractions as Winterthur Museum, Garden and Library, Hagley Museum and Library and Nemours Estate, where Delaware’s fall foliage enjoys a regal setting.

 -- There’s even a chance to get up-close-and-personal with fall’s natural beauty at the Mt.
 Cuba Center, a horticultural center in scenic northwestern Delaware that features a variety of autumn programs, including a photography stroll and native plant walks.

--- Unwind behind the wheel along one of Delaware’s easy-to-navigate scenic byways, which explore the whole state from the rustic farmlands, wooded areas and historic towns of the Western Sussex Byway; to the bayside views and charming shops and restaurants of the Lewes Byway; to the Colonial-era back roads of the Harriet Tubman Underground Railroad Byway.
-On the DE 9 Coastal Heritage Scenic Byway, travelers enjoy lovely stretches of farmland, wildlife and wetlands as they progress through historic towns.
+-- Unwind behind the wheel along one of Delaware’s easy-to-navigate scenic byways, which explore the whole state from the rustic farmlands, wooded areas and historic towns of the Nanticoke Heritage Byway; to the bayside views and charming shops and restaurants of the Lewes Byway; to the Colonial-era back roads of the Harriet Tubman Underground Railroad Byway.
+On the Bayshore Byway, travelers enjoy lovely stretches of farmland, wildlife and wetlands as they progress through historic towns.

--- The Delaware Outdoor Trail is the perfect way to immerse yourself in visions of fall.
-Many of the state’s top viewing sites are also outposts on the Delaware Geocaching Trail.
+-- The Delaware Outdoor Trail is the perfect way to immerse yourself in the spectacular visions of fall.
 The step-by-step trip of discovery embraces museums, parks and historic sites from one end of Delaware to the other.
-While enjoying the sights and sounds of fall foliage, visitors can sip their way through the Delaware Beer, Wine and Spirits Trail.
+While enjoying the sights and sounds of fall foliage, visitors can sip their way through Delaware on Tap.
 Stops at the Nassau Valley Vineyard or Harvest Ridge Winery are not to be missed at this time of year.